Germano06/Cart_Manage/Readme.md

 ## To Start the development server

-- Open the cart folder in a separate VS Code window or cd into the cart direcctory from a new terminal and run
+- Open the cart folder in a separate VS Code window or cd into the cart directory from a new terminal and run

 > npm start

 - This will start the development server.
-- On opening the start page will be a home page where the user will see all available products.
+- On opening, the start page will be a home page where the user will see all available products.
 - If the user wishis to place an order he/she has to login.
 - The admin and user login is from the same login page. if the user enters the admin email address he/she will be loggedin as an admin.
 - p.s.
 During logins the password isn't checked in this project and only the email address can be used.
 Later the use of password with email can be done.